wlsdml1114/Infinitetalk_Runpod_hub/README.md

 ### 📁 Using Network Volumes

+You can use RunPod's Network Volumes for both input and output files.
+This is especially useful when dealing with large files.

+#### For Input Files

-Instead of directly transmitting Base64 encoded files, you can use RunPod's Network Volumes to handle large files.
-This is especially useful when dealing with large image or audio files.
+Instead of directly transmitting Base64 encoded files, you can use Network Volumes to handle large input files:

 1.  **Create and Connect Network Volume**: Create a Network Volume (e.g., S3-based volume) from the RunPod dashboard and connect it to your Serverless Endpoint settings.
-2.  **Upload Files**: Upload the image and audio files you want to use to the created Network Volume.
+2.  **Upload Files**: Upload the image, video, and audio files you want to use to the created Network Volume.
-3.  **Specify Paths**: When making an API request, specify the file paths within the Network Volume for `image_path` and `wav_path`.
+3.  **Specify Paths**: When making an API request, specify the file paths within the Network Volume for `image_path`, `video_path`, and `wav_path`.
 For example, if the volume is mounted at `/my_volume` and you use `portrait.jpg`, the path would be `"/my_volume/portrait.jpg"`.

+#### For Output Files

+You can also use Network Volumes to store the generated video files instead of returning Base64 data:

+1.  **Set `network_volume` to `true`**: Add `"network_volume": true` to your request input.
+2.  **Get File Path**: The response will contain a `video_path` field with the location of the generated video file in the network volume.
+3.  **Access Files**: The generated video will be saved to `/runpod-volume/` directory with a unique filename.

+**Benefits of using Network Volumes:**
+- **Reduced Memory Usage**: No need to load large files into memory for Base64 encoding/decoding
+- **Faster Processing**: Direct file access is more efficient than Base64 conversion
+- **Persistent Storage**: Generated files remain accessible after the job completes
+- **Large File Support**: Handle files larger than typical API payload limits

 ## 🔧 Workflow Configuration